 Unpleasant volatile compounds derived from sulphur metabolic by-products of yeast fermentation.
-Strains producing the least H2S and sulphur compounds such as mercaptans during fermentation are preferred.
+Strains producing the least H_2S and sulphur compounds such as mercaptans during fermentation are preferred.
 This applies especially to red wines.

 - Sterilizer

 - Laminar flow cabinet

 - Pipettes with sterile tips

-- Test-tubes for culture assa
+- Test-tubes for culture assay

 - Capoteck caps

 - Sterile Petri dishes

-- The fermentation medium is prepared by dilution of a concentrated grape must until the sugar concentration reaches 212 g· l^{-1} .
+- The fermentation medium is prepared by dilution of a concentrated grape must until the sugar concentration reaches 212 g· I^{-1} .
 Synthetic media of similar composition may be used instead (Appendix 1.).
-The pH is adjusted to 3.5 with tartaric acid - Lead acetate saturated solution.
+The pH is adjusted to 3.5 with tartaric acid.